kkazala/Extortion-Pack/README.md

 I think we could all benefit from more direct explanations in the documentation, and maybe some warnings displayed in the Admin portal when approving API permissions.

 And in the meantime, let's spread the news.
-Pretending that all is great benefits only hackers.
+Pretending that "all is great" will benefit only hackers.